dmesh-io/lambda-cdk-template/README.md

 ### transform.json (optional)

 Every `key` must match with a name (stem) in the `configs/schemas` directory.
-The value must be a JSON string.
+The value must be a JSON string (JMESPath payload).

 ```json
 {